stamby/md-to-html/README.md

 ./md-to-html.sed example.md > /tmp/example.html
 ```

-Then open file:///tmp/example.html to see the result.
+Then open `file:///tmp/example.html` with your browser to see the result.